 Widower Michael Bluth has been working for his father's development company since he was a teenager manning the family's frozen banana stand, and he and his son George Michael have gone so far as to move into one of the company's model homes.
 So when his father George Sr. throws his retirement party on the family yacht, Michael expects that he will be announced as his father's successor.
 Instead, Michael gets two surprises: His mother is the new President, and his father is under investigation by the SEC.
 So Michael has to hold his wildly dysfunctional family together.
 Written by

 Both the model house and Lucille's houses were completely different than in the later episodes.
 Tobias also had different glasses, Buster had longer hair and George-Michael had darker skin.
 See more »

-When at the Jail Lucille is seen putting on make-up with a green Clinique compact than is next seen pulling out a Black Chanel Compact than in the next shot she is seen putting her Green Compact away in her purse.
+When at the jail, Lucille is seen putting on makeup with a green Clinique compact, then is next seen pulling out a Black Chanel Compact.
+Then, in the next shot she is seen putting her green compact away in her purse.
 See more »